We were recently asked a completely legitimate, complex, and essential question: "How do I deal with sexism in the workplace?"

 Per our earlier note, don't settle for double standards.
 There are ways to question your boss's behavior without antagonizing him (or her).
 Yet again, we'd suggest you start by asking why—without losing your cool.

-Let's leave sexism aside for a moment and think about bias in general.
-You've probably witnessed a moment where a good friend, your partner, your parent, or whoever said something that was a bit...off-color.
+Let's leave sexism aside for a moment and consider bias in general.
+You've probably witnessed a moment when a good friend, your partner, your parent, or whoever said something that was a bit off-color.
 We'd be willing to bet you've said something before that wasn't exactly politically correct.

 But that doesn't mean it should stand, and that's where the "asking why" bit comes in.
 Call attention to the behavior and see what your boss's response is.
 Then, if necessary, explain why you feel it could "be perceived" as inappropriate (we'd skip the more daring confrontations here due to the obvious power dynamic).
 Chances are, he'll recant.